picostocks/contract/README.md

 The (optimized with solidity 0.5.0) contract deployment requires ca. 6M gas (see example below).
 For simplicity the constructor does not take any parameters.
 To start the contract the admin should call the "setFirstInvestPeriod" function.
-The function requires ca. 300k gas.
+The function requires ca. 300k gas (less than 400k).
 The function takes the following parameters:
 -	"tokens": number of tokens assigned to the owner of the contract after success of first funding round (if sold at least "min" tokens), can be 0
--	"budget": initially approved budegt for the owner of the contract available only after succesfull first funding round, can be 0
+-	"budget": initially approved budget for the owner of the contract available only after successful first funding round, can be 0
 -	"price": price of one token (in wei), if less than 65536 (0x10000) then set to 65536, can be 0
 -	"from": funding round starting block number, if zero then set to block number of the transaction, can be 0
 -	"length": duration of the funding round in blocks, if zero then set to 4 weeks (4 * 60 * 24 * 7 * 4 blocks), can be 0